 In fact, there are two panels planned at SIFMA which will focus on Business Continuity Planning and Privacy and they've made our HOT PICKS list:

 Advanced Persistence Threats - Solutions for a New Battlefield: This session will deal with the very real challenges posed by the Advanced Persistent Threat.
 Panelists include members of the financial industry, law enforcement and the legal community.
 Each brings a different perspective on how to identify, combat and remediate against the APT.
 We’ll also discuss various tools, techniques, and practices you can employ to strengthen your organization’s security posture in an ever-changing landscape.

 Coordinating BCP and Cyber Event Response: Cyber events are not only becoming more frequent but there is a growing possibility that they may disrupt business functions.
 When an organization must respond to an actual business disruption caused by a cyber event, Business Continuity and Cyber Security can have connecting responsibilities.
 This session explores the link between cyber event response and business continuity response and highlights how the business continuity and cyber security groups can collaborate to enhance the recovery process.

-To review the entire agenda and plan out your time at SIFMA, please follow this link and check out the event information below.
 We at Eze Castle are proud and excited to be sponsoring this event again.
 We are confident that our solutions are aligned with these hot topics and we eagerly anticipate learning more from our peers on how to service hedge funds and alternative investment firms during this time of economic uncertainty.
 We look forward to reporting back to you after SIFMA with our take on the event.
 In the meantime, check in with Hedge IT again next Thursday for my next two HOT PICKS at SIFMA 2010: Cloud Computing and Business Continuity Planning.